AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 The result can be included in the list of source directories and analyzed by `gnatprove` as usual (see the `SPARK User’s Guide <https://docs.adacore.com/live/wave/spark2014/html/spark2014_ug/>`_ for details).

 The Validator is available through the `rflx validate` subcommand on the command line.
-It can be used to check whether a message specification correctly formalizes real-world data.
+It can be used to check whether a message specification correctly formalizes real-world data, or vice versa, whether a given data sample corresponds to the specification.
 Two types of samples can be used: valid samples (which must be accepted by a specification) and invalid samples (which must be rejected).
+Valid samples are passed as a list of values for the `-v` argument and invalid samples as a list of values for the `-i` argument.
-All samples must be raw binary files without any metadata which have a `.raw` file extension.
+All samples must be raw binary files without any metadata.
+There are two ways how samples can be provided to the tool and the same rules apply for both the `-v` and `-i` argument.
+If all of the samples are in the same directory and have a `.raw` file extension, then it is sufficient to just provide this directory (or several such directories).
+Otherwise, the paths of the individual sample files must be provided.
+In the latter case the sample file can have any extension or even have no extension.
+However, if it has an extension, then it must be included in the path as well.
+The list of paths can contain any combination of files and directories.
 Raw packets can, e.g., be exported from packet analyzers like Wireshark or extracted from a PCAP file using `this script <https://github.com/AdaCore/RecordFlux/blob/main/tools/extract_packets.py>`__.
 To facilitate execution within a CI/CD pipeline, the `--abort-on-error` switch causes the tool to exit with an error code if any samples are rejected.
 Upon completion, the Validator will produce a report, with an option to display how much of a message has been covered: